It happened instaneously. The fear was immobilizing, and it was a good thing, because “frozen by fear” is a thing that can save you, or destroy you.

 Love you Nan, such a great perspective.

-Being with your thoughts and memories is sweet, but the longing to see them again is constant, and so it shall be.
+Being with your thoughts and memories is sweet, but the longing to see my loved ones again is constant, and so it shall be.

 It struck me as I was riding my bike that I was covered with “ a canopy of grace,” just like the rich green foliage all around me was like an umbrella of protection, and I felt held.
 Grief ebbs out in bits and pieces so that we may manage it.
 I’m so grateful for that .